UNIVERSITY – the how to’s, the do’s and the don’ts (Part 2)

 If you were born after September 1995, the government recommend you get a Meningitis C booster vaccination.
 If you are 25 and under, contact your GP to see if you 1. had the vaccination and 2. had the booster.
 It is highly recommended: a few years ago there was a tragic case of a 19-year-old who contracted the disease and died as a result: we have the luxury of protecting ourselves against preventable illness, so take all the chances you can get!
 I will link government information on this here.

 - Student bank accounts.

 Sorting your finances are important.
 Any student will know that university is a daunting drain on your finances, but it is manageable if you approach it correctly.
-I will touch more on managing finances later on, but here I will briefly speak about the thrilling topic of bank accounts.
-It is super important to get yourself set up with a good student account that allows you plenty of room to go into your overdraft, and some added perks are always a bonus.
+It is super important to get yourself set up with a good student bank account that allows you plenty of room to go into your overdraft, and some added perks are always a bonus.
 I, for example, have a student account with Santander.
-It allows me to go up to £1,500 into my overdraft for three years (or four years for a four-year course).
-On top of that, full-time students get a free rail-card for four years, giving me a 1/3rd off rail travel.
+It allows me to go up to £1,500 into my overdraft for three years (or four years for a four-year course) and it gave me (as a full-time student) a free rail-card for four years, giving me a 1/3rd off rail travel.

 When you arrive:

 Freshers is probably one of the most hyped up week or two of university life at the start.
 I think most universities sell tickets to events before you actually arrive – I bought a wristband for various nights before I got to university, which was a good idea in that some events did sell out.
 It gives you the ability to be able to pick and choose what you attend, and saves you last-minute wanting to go to an event and not being able to.